 In December 2013, Pepco submitted an application with the MPSC to increase its electric distribution base rates.
 The filing sought approval of an annual rate increase of approximately \$43.3 million (adjusted by Pepco to approximately \$37.4 million on April 15, 2014), based on a requested ROE of 10.25%.
 The requested rate increase sought to recover expenses associated with Pepco's ongoing investments in reliability enhancement improvements and efforts to maintain safe and reliable service.
 In July 2014, the MPSC issued an order approving an annual rate increase of approximately \$8.75 million, based on an ROE of 9.62%.
 The new rates became effective on July 4, 2014.
 In July 2014, Pepco filed a petition for rehearing seeking reconsideration of the recovery of certain expenses, which the MPSC denied by its order issued in November 2014 (described below).
 In December 2014, Pepco filed a petition for judicial review of this MPSC order with the Circuit Court for Baltimore City.
-A hearing was held on May 26, 2015 in this matter, but no decision has been issued.
+On August 7, 2015, the Circuit Court for Baltimore City affirmed the MPSC's decision and denied Pepco's appeal.
+Pepco has elected not to appeal the decision of the Circuit Court.